waku-org/pm/draft-roadmap/integrate_rln_with_waku_api.md

 **Resources Required for 2025H2**:
 - 2 nwaku engineer for 2 months
-- 1 js-waku engineer for 2 months (til 30 Aug)
+- 1 js-waku engineer for 2 months
 - 1 core research for 1 month
 - Support from Vac/ACZ to get zerokit working in the browser.